ganeshjanamanchi/Bootstrap/README.md

 # Bootstrap
-Using Bootstrap to bild a website.
+Using Bootstrap to build a website.
-Using npm scripts to automate tasks
+Using npm scripts to automate tasks.